 In 2009 when the economy crashed, Scott was laid off from his engineering job.
 He decided to make a bold move and start selling CakeSafes.
 When Scott first started the CakeSafe company, he was a one-man-show.
 He built the products by hand, made a website, packaged and shipped the products, and cold called bakers around the country to tell them about his invention and how it could change their lives.
 Starting any business is hard work, and Scott's phone calls were often met with a "no" or a laugh.
 However, as soon as Scott got a CakeSafe into someone's hands, their eyes would widen and they'd usually say, "Why has nobody ever invented anything like this before?!".

 I don't really need to tell you what happened next.
-But here we are 9 years later, with 11 sizes of CakeSafes and many other product lines that Scott has created for the baking industry.
+But here we are, with 11 sizes of CakeSafes and many other product lines that Scott has created for the baking industry.
 We currently have 5 employees and hope to keep on growing.
 Scott no longer knows how to perform every aspect of the business's operations, and he's happy about that.
 He gets to focus solely on product development and manufacturing.
 Although, he has retained the magical skill of UPS delivery time intuition… Tell him a US state and he'll respond with how many days it will take UPS to get a product there.

 If you walk into the CakeSafe office in Peace Dale, Rhode Island on any given day, you can find Scott either in the shop working with his hands, or at his computer writing code to program his self-built CNC machines to make CakeSafe brand products.
 However, if it's around 3pm, you better look for him on the couch in the break room.
 His brain might be genius, but it does require a hard reboot in the form of a daily nap.